MLB Rumors: Washington Nationals Could Pursue Wade Davis In Free Agency

-Wade Davis is one of the top players on the free agency market this offseason and is coming off of a huge season for the Chicago Cubs.
+Wade Davis is one of the top players on the free agent market this offseason and is coming off of a huge season for the Chicago Cubs.
 Theo Epstein would like to bring him back to Chicago, but after declining his qualifying offer, Davis’ future with the Cubs is very much in doubt.
 Plenty of teams are already lining up with interest in the star closer.

 Last season with the Cubs, Davis ended up with 32 saves and a 2.30 ERA.
 He also played a big role for the Cubs in the postseason.
 Davis only blew one save throughout the course of the entire regular season.